 If you’ve read my blog before, you know that my site-mate Keren and I just ran a marathon.
 Yay!
 I haven’t updated since then and I really wanted to tell you guys about it.
-[Side note: I know some people are like, who cares, so if that is you, don’t read this blog post, k?
+[Side note: I know some people are like, "Whoop-di-do.
+Who cares?", so if that is you, don’t read this blog post, k?
 Okay great.]

 |After the first long run.
 Really muddy and wet.|

-In September/October of last year I realized I had turned into an utter goob of a person.
-Peace Corps tells you that its obscenely rude to object food and that if you don’t eat absolutely everything you will never have any friends in site, ever.
+In September/October of last year I realized I had turned into an blob of a person.
+Peace Corps tells you that its obscenely rude to reject food and that if you don’t eat absolutely everything you will never have any friends in site, ever.
 Okay, also the food is delicious.
 But the Andean diet consists of mainly potatoes and rice and noodles and potatoes and potatoes and potatoes.
 So us lady-folk bulk up.
 Fast.

 I also thought exercising was too hard here.
 The altitude kicked my ass – walking to work at 9,000 ft. raised my heart rate plenty.
 Doing P-90X in my room felt silly and wasn’t enough of a challenge.
 And then there were the dogs.